Saikabilane/RAG/README.md

 1. **Get your API key:**

-    -Get your Gemini API key from (https://aistudio.google.com/app/apikey) -Use the API key in place of "Your-API-key" in my_script.py and st_app.py
+    - Get your Gemini API key from (https://aistudio.google.com/app/apikey)
+    - Use the API key in place of "Your-API-key" in my_script.py and st_app.py

 3. **Create a folder:**